The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 How AI visibility tools actually work

 You sign up.
 You pick 25 to 300 prompts.
 Things like "best project management tool" or "top CRM for startups."
-The tool runs these prompts through ChatGPT, Perplexity, and other AI chatbots once a day using automated browser sessions.
-It parses the responses.
+The tool runs those prompts through ChatGPT, Perplexity, and other AI chatbots once a day using automated browser sessions.
+It reads the responses.
 Did your brand get mentioned?
-What position?
-Positive or negative?
+In what position?
+Positively or not?

 Then it puts a number on your dashboard.